SaturdaysHeroes/Panda-Bot/README.md

 I would recommend anyone to check out this API if they know Lua, Javascript is a really handy language to learn but if you're not really interested in anything apart from the Discord.js API then I would try this out.

+The bot features a few commands, it has simple reply-based commands which only send links and some other info but it also has other commands which give out discord roles.
+Additionally it has admin commands (such as .clear and .kick) and a few developer commands which were handy in the process of coding it.